JSyLucero/comp3061-fork/README.md

 *Pick one topic per student.*

 1. Viewing WLAN Security Information with Vistumbler Vistumbler can be used to display the security information that is beaconed out from WLANs.
 Note that Vistumbler does not allow you to “crack” any WLANs but instead only displays information.
 In this assignment, you will use Vistumbler to view this information.
 This assignment works best when you are in an area in which you can pick up multiple WLAN signals.
-a) What authentication types are listed?
+  * What authentication types are listed?
-b) Record the total number of different WLANs that you are able to detect, along with the number of encryption types.
+  * Record the total number of different WLANs that you are able to detect, along with the number of encryption types.
 Which type is most common?
 Which types are most secure and least secure?
 Topic 2) Substitute a MAC Address Using SMAC (or use application/package of your choice regardless of any OS) Although MAC address filters are often relied upon to prevent unauthorized users from accessing a wireless LAN, MAC addresses can easily be spoofed.
 In this assignment, you will substitute a MAC address.
 a) Show your current MAC address and spoofed MAC address.